Locnar68/Automic-Bootstrap/README.md

 1. Describing the goal in natural language.
 2. Iterating with ChatGPT to design scripts, run tests, debug.
 3. Adapting instantly based on output and feedback.
-4. Integrating Bash, Python, and SQL across remote systems.
+4. Integrating Bash, Python, and SQL across remote systems..

 ### Requirements